ally-logo-white-transp

 What is the Roth five-year rule?

-Roth IRA withdrawal rules state that in order to avoid paying penalties, you must wait at least five years to make a withdrawal.
+Roth IRA withdrawal rules state that in order to avoid paying penalties, you must wait at least five years after your first contribution to make a withdrawal.
 However, if you take a distribution of Roth IRA earnings before age 59½ the earnings may be subject to taxes and penalties.

 Taxes and penalties on Roth IRA withdrawals